Maitreyeech17/updated-munnar-hotel-recommender/README.md

 1. **Select Tourist Spots**: Choose at least 5 tourist spots you want to visit
 2. **Set Filters**: Adjust price range and minimum rating
-3. **Get Recommendations**: Click "Recommend Hotels" to get personalized suggestions
+3. **Get Recommendations**: Click "Get Hotel Recommendations" to get personalized suggestions
 4. **View Details**: See hotel information, amenities, and scores
 5. **Map View**: Toggle map view to see hotel locations
 6. **Analysis**: View detailed scoring breakdown

-## 🏨 Hotel Data
+## 🏨 Hotel Data & Images

-The app includes 20 real hotels in Munnar with:
+- The app includes 20 real hotels in Munnar with:
   - Authentic hotel names and locations
   - Realistic pricing (₹2,200 - ₹5,800 per night)
   - Actual amenities and features
-- High-quality images
+  - Accurate ratings
-- Accurate ratings and reviews
+- **Images:** Hotel cards display generic hotel images fetched from Pixabay.
+These are not actual photos of the hotels, but ensure a visually appealing experience.

 ## 🗺️ Tourist Spots